Contrasting Taitron Components (TAIT) and The Competition

 |2.47

+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.79%.
+Given Taitron Components’ peers higher probable upside, analysts plainly believe Taitron Components has less favorable growth aspects than its peers.

-This table compares Taitron Components and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Taitron Components and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue